 2) Lucky with your readers: Industry folks at panels and in interviews will often talk about the right script finding the right readers: The one or two people out there who just happen to love what you do.
 If you pay for evaluations AND happen to land two perfect readers for you who give you high ratings, that might be worthwhile.

 3) Having a great / undeniable script.

 Well, about that.
-Other people also talk about “the undeniable script.”
+People do love to talk about “the undeniable script.”
 This is a hypothetical script that has such quality and is simultaneously so accessible that its excellence is apparent to anyone –from exec, to unpaid intern script reader to guy on the street.
 No one can deny its greatness.

 My feeling is that the undeniable script is a myth.
 You hear things like that Memento was passed up by like 30 distribution companies, Desperate Housewives was rejected by everyone who read it for like four years,* and that scenes written by David Mamet (turned in by Paul Thomas Anderson as his own in film school) received a “C.” Van Gogh paintings and Confederacy of Dunces were widely rejected and no one noticed they were awesome until after their creators were dead.
 The work didn’t change–people’s perceptions did.
 I’m pretty sure there are Blacklist readers who would give Citizen Kane an unenthusiastic “5.”
 This is because tastes vary, and even though a script is a blueprint for a movie, you can’t actually see the movie.
 And because the idea of an undeniable anything is bullshit.

-But lets say that there is a spectrum, with the “undeniable” script as the Platonic ideal being the endpoint.
-The closer a script gets to that endpoint, the more readers–and these are individual readers, reading in a vacuum, uninfluenced by others–would reach the conclusion that a script was “great.”
-If your script is very close to this endpoint, then the Blacklist…plus some paid reads and the high scores the amazing script would elicit…would help you.
+But let’s say that there is a spectrum, with the “undeniable” script as the Platonic ideal being one endpoint.
+The closer a script gets to that endpoint, the more readers — and these are individual readers, reading in a vacuum, uninfluenced by others — would reach the conclusion that a script was “great.”
+If your script is very close to this endpoint, then the Blacklist… plus some paid reads and the high scores the amazing script would elicit…would help you.

 ADDITIONAL DISCUSSION ABOUT SCORING

 If no script is “undeniable,” but your script is “great,” then, really, you still fall under circumstance number two–Blacklist.com has the potential to be helpful to you only if you get lucky and find the right readers who give you high scores, and will be disappointing if you do not.

 Here is a POSITIVE post from the Bitter Script Reader, describing a success story from The Blacklist.
 He also lists some excerpts from the evaluation here.
 From reading the post it seems that just one high rating garnered attention from multiple parties.
 Note that this is from the site’s earlier days in the spring of 2013.
 It’s possible that the site was shinier and newer at this point to the extend that just one high score made enough noise to be heard.